-OK, lets talk about the Nikko Shrines
+4. OK, let’s talk about the Nikko Shrines.

-With this plan of attack for visiting Nikko and the Kinugawa Onsen area you truly get a taste for traditional Japanese food & culture, religion and daily life – and understand how much of today’s Japan, as modern as it seems, stems from deep-rooted rituals and ideas introduced in the Edo Period.
+With this plan of attack for visiting Nikko and the Kinugawa Onsen area, you truly get a taste for traditional Japanese food & culture, religion, and daily life – and understand how much of today’s Japan, as modern as it seems, stems from deep-rooted rituals and ideas introduced in the Edo Period.

-Other Places To Visit In Nikko
+5.Other Places To Visit In Nikko

-- The Kegon Falls – Known as the third most beautiful waterfall in Japan, a 40 minute bus from Nikko will bring you to Kegon Falls and Okunikko.
+- The Kegon Falls – Known as the third most beautiful waterfall in Japan, a 40-minute bus from Nikko will bring you to Kegon Falls and Okunikko.
 Well known for its surreal fall foliage display along with nearby Lake Chuzenzji

 - Akechidaira Plateau – If you have a car head up the Irohazaka Winding Road to a free car park with stunning views across the valley below.
-If you want from here you can even take the Akechidaira Ropeway for spectacular views over both the Kegon Waterfall and Lake Chuzenjiko.
+If you want from here, you can even take the Akechidaira Ropeway for spectacular views over both the Kegon Waterfall and Lake Chuzenjiko.

 - Kanmangafuchi Abyss – Wander the riverside trail of this pleasant spot in central Nikko.
-Look out for the stone gaurdians along the way, Jizo statues who look out for the deceased (though you can learn more at Edo Wonderland!)
+Look out for the stone guardians along the way, Jizo statues who look out for the deceased (though you can learn more at Edo Wonderland!)